• Skip to primary navigation

 • Sports and recreation can promote learning too

-I agree with this statement and I will, therefore, use ideas in the first list.
-I am working on a four-paragraph structure, therefore, I only need two supporting ideas for my two main body paragraphs.
-I can also use ideas in the second list but these will only be concession statements.
+I agree with this statement, and I will, therefore, use the ideas in the first list.
+I am working on a four-paragraph structure; therefore, I only need two supporting ideas for my two main body paragraphs.
+I can also use ideas in the second list, but these will only be concession statements.

 Answer

 It is argued that countries should allocate more funds to education than to leisure and competitive games.
 It is agreed that national budgets should prioritise schools and universities over sports and play.
-First, I will discuss the economic benefits that education can bring to a nation and secondly, the social benefits it has.
+First, I will discuss the economic benefits that education can bring to a nation and, secondly, its social benefits.

 Investment in its education system is one of the best ways to improve a country’s economy in the long term.
-The more students entering third-level education, the more skilled a workforce will be and this leads to higher innovation and productivity.
-For example, South Korea and Finland took the decision to invest a large proportion of their budget in education and this has reaped benefits in the form of high-tech companies such as Samsung and Nokia.
-However, people cannot work hard all the time and these companies do provide leisure facilities for their workers.
+The more students entering third-level education, the more skilled a workforce will be, leading to higher innovation and productivity.
+For example, South Korea and Finland decided to invest a large proportion of their budget in education, and this has reaped benefits in the form of high-tech companies such as Samsung and Nokia.
+However, people cannot always work hard, and these companies provide leisure facilities for their workers.

-Education is not just about improving the economy it also has many social benefits.
-Well educated people tend to be more aware of social evils such as drugs, alcohol and sexual health.
-For example, Singapore educates all of its citizens on the dangers of drugs and this has resulted in one of the lowest levels of drug abuse in the world.
-Despite this, sports can also teach children valuable soft skills, such as teamwork and work ethic which also help curb social ills.
+Education is not just about improving the economy; it also has many social benefits.
+Well-educated people tend to be more aware of social evils such as drugs, alcohol and sexual health.
+For example, Singapore educates all of its citizens on the dangers of drugs, resulting in one of the lowest levels of drug abuse in the world.
+Despite this, sports can also teach children valuable soft skills, such as teamwork and work ethic, which also help curb social ills.

 Question Two